thephpleague/url/4.0/uri/schemes/http.md

 ## Properties

-The Http URI class uses the [HierarchicalPath](/4.0/components/hierarchical-path/) class to represents its path. using PHP's magic `__get` method you can access the object path and get more informations about the underlying path.
+The Http URI class uses the specialized [HierarchicalPath](/4.0/components/hierarchical-path/) class to represents its path. using PHP's magic `__get` method you can access the object path and get more informations about the underlying path.

 ~~~php
 use League\Uri\Schemes\Http as HttpUri;